-Have you ever heard of a “penny date”?
+Have you ever heard of the “penny date game”?
 If you haven’t, I’ll explain what it is in a moment.
 And if you have, then I hope you’ll like this new twist on a simple idea.
 Grab some dice, a coin, and the car keys, and let’s get going!

 What happens when the baby needs to sleep, but the big kids want to go on a field trip?